smashingboxes/moogfest-2017/readme.md

 back and forth.
 This is typically done by producing a very weak signal, like one coming from a microphone or guitar, and putting it through an amplifier.

-For our cheap version, we will be using a transistor to simply switch the speaker on and off.
+For our cheap version, we will be using a transistor to simply switch the speaker all-on and all-off.
 A transistor is a voltage controlled switch; it allows us to turn on and off a high current circuit (like a speaker) using a low current circuit (like a microcontroller pin).

 ![Transistor Circuit](assets/transistor.png)

 When the microcontroller pin goes high, the speaker circuit turns on, sending current through the speaker and causing the cone to move.
 When the pin goes low, the circuit is shut off and the cone moves back.
 These movements produce sound!
-The big limitation of this circuit, however, is that the signal is either all on or all off (digital), meaning it will only create a square wave.
+The big limitation of this circuit, however, is that the signal is either all-on or all-off (digital), meaning it will only create a square wave.

 You may also notice that there is a resistor in the picture.
 The speaker that we chose is rated at 0.5W, and has an impedance of 8 ohms.
 Power is calculated as: